boyanio/wasm-wheel/README.md

 The _Wheel of WebAssembly_ is a project aiming to show the diversity of languages that compile to WebAssembly.
 My initial idea was to define two functions in each language:

 - `name()` - returning the name of the language.
 This is used to render each part of the wheel.
 - `feelingLucky()` - returning a random integer between 1 and 100.
-This is used when the wheel is spinned.
+This is used when the wheel is spun.

 In theory, when compiling each language, the output wasm file should be almost identical.
 In practice, this is not the case.
-As many of the compilers are still very experimental, these two functions cannot be definen in all the languages.
-Some have issues with generating a random number, so I import JavaSript's `Math.random()` to help them.
+As many of the compilers are still very experimental, these two functions cannot be defined in all the languages.
+Some have issues with generating a random number, so I import JavaScript's `Math.random()` to help them.
 Others cannot handle strings properly.
-WebAssembly defines only numeric types and strings are suppsed to be put in the linear memory and accessed via a pointer from JavaScript.
+WebAssembly defines only numeric types and strings are supposed to be put in the linear memory and accessed via a pointer from JavaScript.

 ![Wheel of WebAssembly screenShot](/assets/wasm-wheel-screenshot.jpg)